CBS11: North Texas Teen Overcomes Spinal Surgery to Run in BMW Dallas Marathon

 Families primarily come from the Dallas–Fort Worth area, but some travel from San Antonio and Lubbock and even from neighboring states like Oklahoma and Louisiana.
 This incredible growth reflects the power of community.

-Founded and directed by Amy Sitabkhan, OTR, OTD, an occupational therapist at the hospital, the group offers a welcoming space for children with congenital hand differences, and their families, to connect including children from birth to 8 years old.
+Founded and directed by Scottish Rite for Children occupational therapist Amy Sitabkhan, O.T.R., O.T.D., the group offers a welcoming space for children with congenital hand differences and their families to connect, including children from birth to 8 years old.

 The Hand in Hand Support Group also helps bridge the gap for parents of younger children and babies, offering an opportunity to network and find encouragement even before their children are old enough for Hand camp.

-Between guest speaker sessions, families enjoy coffee chats and small group discussions, connect with adults who have hand differences, and they share their lived experiences.
+Between guest speaker sessions, families enjoy coffee chats and small group discussions, connect with adults who have hand differences and share their lived experiences.

-For therapists like Lucy Ericson, OTR, CHT, the support group provides a meaningful way to connect with families beyond the clinic walls.
+For occupational therapist Lucy Ericson, O.T.R., C.H.T., the support group provides a meaningful way to connect with families beyond the clinic walls.

 From its humble beginnings to its rapid growth, Hand in Hand is more than just a support group — it’s a community of hope, learning and shared strength.